Kenya Army: Peacekeeping missions

-The Kenya Army has participated and continues to participate in international peacekeeping, Peace Support Operations.
-These activities were first considered in 1973 when the United Nations requested Kenya to contribute forces to UNEF II which was to separate Israel and the Arab states after the October War.
+Kenya Army involvement in international peacekeeping, Peace Support Operations was first considered in 1973.
+That year the United Nations requested Kenya to contribute forces to UNEF II which was to separate Israel and the Arab states after the October War.
 Though Kenya acceded to the UN request, the troops were not deployed.

-The first participation of the Kenya Army in Peace Support Operations was in 1979, when the Commonwealth requested the Republic of Kenya to contribute troops for the Commonwealth Monitoring Force in Rhodesia (now Zimbabwe).
+Kenya's first actual participation in Peace Support Operations was in 1979, when the Commonwealth requested the Republic of Kenya to contribute troops for the Commonwealth Monitoring Force in Rhodesia (now Zimbabwe).
 The Monitoring Force supervised the arrival and cantonment of the rebel Zimbabwe African National Liberation Army and Zimbabwe People's Revolutionary Army (ZIPRA) forces, and included 51 Kenya Army personnel under Colonel Jack Munyao who ran one of the 14 Assembly Points.

-Subsequently, the Kenya Army contributed officers towards peace support operations in Chad in 1982 on the request of the Organization of African Unity.
-In 1989 the Army sent military observers and an infantry battalion to Namibia.
+Subsequently, the Kenya Army contributed officers towards operations in Chad in 1982 on the request of the Organization of African Unity.
+In 1989 the Army sent military observers and an infantry battalion to the United Nations Transitional Assistance Group (UNTAG) in Namibia.
 Kenya has ranked number 6 out of the 90 countries who contribute military and civilian police to the UN operations.

 Since 1989, Kenya has contributed military observers, staff officers, civilian police monitors, and infantry troops to various missions.
-The level of participation has also included force commanders, chief military observers, and chiefs of staff to the following UN and African Union missions:
+Force commanders, chief military observers, and chiefs of staff have also been sent to the following UN and African Union missions: